Tonka (film)

 Tonka is a 1958 American Western film directed by Lewis R. Foster and starring Sal Mineo as a Sioux who survived the Battle of the Little Big Horn.
-The film is based on the book Comanche: Story of America's Most Heroic Horse by David Appel, the movie depicts the fictional story of the Indian and US Cavalry owners of the titular horse.
+The film is based on the book Comanche: Story of America's Most Heroic Horse by David Appel, and depicts the fictional story of the Indian and US Cavalry owners of the horse of the title.

 It was filmed in Bend, Oregon, and distributed by Buena Vista Distribution, a division of Walt Disney Productions.

 Plot

-White Bull, a young Sioux, captures a wild stallion he names Tonka, and trains him.
-He must give the horse to his bad-tempered cousin, Yellow Bull, who abuses Tonka to try and break his spirit.
+In 1876, White Bull, a young Sioux, captures a wild stallion he names Tonka, and trains him.
+He must give the horse to his bad-tempered cousin, Yellow Bull, who abuses Tonka to break his spirit.
 White Bull lets the horse escape, and Tonka is captured by the U.S. Cavalry.
-Captain Keogh rides Tonka at the Battle of Little Big Horn, and the horse is the only survivor of the massacre.
+Captain Myles Keogh rides Tonka at the Battle of Little Big Horn, and the horse is the only survivor of the massacre.
 When Captain Keogh is killed Tonka rises up and kills Keogh's killer.
 White Bull joins the cavalry, and is given the duty of looking after Tonka, who has received an honorable discharge from further battle duties.